 Corpus Presenter can furthermore gather up to six sets of returns for a group of texts and transfer these to a database (for later chart generation).
 The advantage of this is you can see whether the occurrences of more than one structure run parallel across a set of texts, either ascending or descending.
 You can also check whether two or more structures run in opposite directions, e.g. whether the increase of one structure correlates with the decrease of another.

-More on chart generation in Version 10 of Corpus Presenter
+More on chart generation in Version 10 (and later) of Corpus Presenter

 Q: How can I interface with Windows from within the Corpus Presenter suite?

 A: Within nearly all programs you can open a Windows Explorer window by choosing the relevant option in the Miscellaneous menu or just pressing Ctrl-Shift-F9.
 When you exit the explorer window you are automatically returned to the program from which you started.
 You can also shell down to DOS by pressing Ctrl-F1 or choosing the relevant option, again from the Miscellaneous menu.

 Q: How can I interface with the internet from within the Corpus Presenter suite?

 A: All the major programs have an option group called Internet in the menu system which will allow you to browse on the internet using Corpus Presenter Browser.
 You can also load your default email program from this program group.